google/santa/Docs/deployment/configuration.md

 # Configuration

 There are two types of configurations that can be utilized to control Santa.
 The first is a local configuration.
-The second is a sync-server controlled configuration.
+The second is a sync server controlled configuration.

 #### Local Configuration